Gorenstein spherical Fano varieties: Acknowledgments

 \section{Acknowledgments}

 We would like to thank our teacher Victor Batyrev for encouragement and highly useful advice, as well as J\"{u}rgen Hausen for several useful discussions.
 We are also grateful to Dmitry Timashev for elaborating on Section~30.4 of his book.
+Finally, we thank the referee for several helpful remarks and comments.